Homeschooling international status and statistics: Brazil

 A couple, a Brazilian mother and an American father, was investigated in 2010 by the municipal government of Serra Negra, São Paulo, for homeschooling their children.
 The local authorities were tipped off by an anonymous source because the couple's two daughters did not attend school.
 The Public Ministry expected to reach an agreement with the family to enlist the children in formal schools.

-There was a proposal to evaluate Homeschooling in Brazil (Projeto de Lei 3179/12) and a previous proposal has already been rejected in 2008 (Projeto de Lei 3518/08).
-The federal supreme court has never made a pronouncement on homeschooling, leaving its legalization unknown.
-A resurgence in the homeschooling movement, however, has encouraged congressman Lincoln Portela to introduce a new bill in 2013 that would allow children to be educated at home if parents followed state approved guidelines.
-In 2018 the Supreme Court ruled that homeschooling was constitutional, and determined that legislation should be written to regulate the practice.
-In 2019 a new law project was created to legalize Homeschooling in the country with annual exams.
+In 2011, Bill 3518/08, which would have evaluated homeschooling in the country, was rejected.
+In 2013, there was another a proposal with Bill 3179/12.
+That same year, a resurgence in the homeschooling movement encouraged congressman Lincoln Portela to introduce a new bill that would allow children to be educated at home if parents followed state approved guidelines.
+At the time, the federal Supreme Court had never made a pronouncement on homeschooling, making its legality unclear.
+However, in 2018 the Supreme Court ruled that homeschooling was constitutional, and determined that legislation should be written to regulate the practice.
+In 2019 a new law project was created to legalize homeschooling in the country with annual exams.

-The National Association of Home Education was founded in 2010.
-Rough estimates state that around 3,201 families were homeschooling in 2016.
-The interest in homeschooling has grown very quickly each year and in 2021, there are at least 35,000 students practicing homeschooling.